LiskArchive/lisk-legacy-docs/introduction.md

 ## Download

-In order to download Lisk Hub, you can either go to [Lisk Products](https://lisk.io/products) and download Lisk Hub there, or you can go directly to [Lisk Hub Releases](https://github.com/LiskHQ/lisk-hub/releases) to pull the desired release from our GitHub repository.
+To download Lisk Hub, you can either go to [Lisk Products](https://lisk.io/products) and download Lisk Hub there, or you can go directly to [Lisk Hub Releases](https://github.com/LiskHQ/lisk-hub/releases) to pull the desired release from our GitHub repository.

 ## Upgrade